-Best headphones for vinyl 2024: Top headphones for your record player
+Best headphones for vinyl 2024: Top headphone choices for your record player

-While I enjoy blasting out my vinyl collection through my turntable, there are times, particularly late at night, when I prefer to relax and listen to music a bit more intimately – I don't want to annoy the neighbours too much either – and that's where I got the idea to write a guide detailing what I consider to be the best headphones for vinyl.
+While I enjoy blasting out my vinyl collection through my turntable, there are times, particularly late at night, when I prefer to relax and listen to music a bit more intimately – I don't want to annoy the neighbours too much either – and that's where this guide to the best headphones for vinyl comes in.

-Big brands including Sony, Sennheiser, AKG and Beyerdynamic develop and create a range of headphones which are ideally suited to enjoying vinyl, and many headphones are available for great prices.
-I've picked out a selection of products which cover a range of budgets: everything from affordable headphones to luxury picks.
+Big brands including Sony, Sennheiser, AKG and Beyerdynamic develop and create a range of headphones which are ideally suited to enjoying your vinyl collection, and many headphones are available for great prices.
+I've picked out a selection of products which cover a range of budgets: everything from affordable headphones to luxury picks, but they all have one thing in common, they all deliver excellent audio.

 Best headphones for vinyl: AKG K72 headphones